Skip to Main Content

 Searching for Patents

-There are two main search engines for US patents: the USPTO (more difficult) and Patent Lens (less difficult).
-IPatent Lens has patents issued from 1976-present and also indexes patent applications from 2001-present.
+There are three main search engines for US patents: the USPTO (most difficult), Patent Lens (not difficult, best filtering), and Google Patents (not difficult, familiar interface).
+Patent Lens has patents issued from 1976-present and also indexes patent applications from 2001-present.
 If you are looking for older patents however, you will need to check USPTO as well.